Limited time First month free ·

 Are mouse jigglers allowed at work?

-This depends on your company's IT policy.
-Many organizations consider them a security concern since they circumvent idle timeouts designed to protect data.
-Check your employee handbook or ask IT before using one.
+This depends entirely on your company's IT and security policies.
+Many organizations consider mouse jigglers a security concern because they circumvent idle timeouts and screen locks that are designed to protect sensitive data from unauthorized physical access.
+Some companies explicitly prohibit them in their acceptable use policies.
+Check your employee handbook or ask your IT department before using one.
+Unauthorized use of a mouse jiggler on a company device could be treated as a policy violation.

 How Idle Pilot Helps

 Unlike mouse jigglers that only keep your computer awake, Idle Pilot directly manages your Slack presence from the cloud.
-It works even when your laptop sleeps, doesn't require any hardware, and can't be detected as a suspicious USB device.
-You set your work schedule, and Idle Pilot handles presence automatically.
+It works even when your laptop sleeps, does not require any hardware or software installation on your device, and cannot be detected as a suspicious USB peripheral.
+You set your work schedule once, and Idle Pilot maintains your green dot during those hours automatically.

 Try Idle Pilot free